The GOsC commissions research to inform its policy development and to assess the effectiveness of its regulatory processes.

 The participating organisations have developed a common system for classifying concerns, and apply this classification routinely in their case management.
 The organisations’ aggregate figures are pooled annually and independently analysed by the National Council for Osteopathic Research.

 Data collected under this initiative are being used to inform osteopathic education and training, and to shape targeted information and guidance for osteopaths, patients and educators.
-You can read the report on concerns raised between 2013 and 2015 here.
+You can read the latest report here.

 To produce a snapshot of current osteopathic practice, KPMG surveyed a stratified sample of UK osteopaths in 2011 for the GOsC, achieving a 28% response rate.
 You can read KPMG’s report How do osteopaths practise? here.